My low profile stoma in a belly fold solution UPDATED Now 6 days!

 It caused wafer distortion and granulomas.
 It pulls the wafer around because of bending and sitting and laying down movement.
 Friction from the belt transfered to the wafer and causes leaks.

 Barrier strips provide better stability without movement.
 Slightly stretched out to either side before applying provides downward pressure.
-However if you must use a belt then you must, but it's really a crutch in my opinion.
+If you must use a belt then you must, try to gravitate away if possible.

 ---